kusaanko/kusaanko/README.md

 ### Hi there 👋
-I'm a senior high school student in Japan.
+I'm a university student in Japan.

 ### My experienced programming languages
  - Java